 “This is one of the most fundamental feature of the product today.
 The three tiers architecture of Dynamics AX allows you to define caching on AOS and client.
 Not using caching properly is the first root cause for performance.”

-In AX 2012, table caching is more advanced than in previous versions, including support for joins, unique indexes (as opposed to primary indexes only), cross company queries, etc. (under certain constraints as explained in the above links).
-So for AX 2009, please see the following links (which generally cover previous versions too):
+In AX 2012, table caching is more advanced than in previous versions, including support for joins, unique indexes, cross company queries, etc.

 Cache settings for a table can be found in the following location in the application: